 Are you familiar with the Japanese art of gyotaku, making prints or rubbings from fish?

 Traditionally, prints were made by applying paint to actual fish.
-Today you can also buy rubber or plastic replicas if you don't have access to whole fish.
+Today you can buy rubber or plastic replicas, including those for sea horses.
 You can print on paper or cloth as you choose.
 This particular fish is printed on cloth.

 Different fish have different shaped bodies.
 Do some move through the water more easily than others?